zencrepes/docs/docs/introduction.md

 ## Self-hosted vs. Serverless

 ZenCrepes started its life as a "serverless" application (although this term is not entirely correct, see the [documentation](http://docs.zencrepes.io/serverless/)), but this created some UX challenges related to data fetch & refresh.
-The only to solve those was to take a more complex server-side (and self-hosted) approach.
+The only way to address those was to take a more complex server-side (and self-hosted) approach.

 The plan is to keep the Serverless version operational (accessible at [ZenCrepes.io](https://zencrepes.io)) as a quick way to discover what the tool can do, while most effort going forward will be put on the self-hosted version.